Patoski-patoski/create_solana-wallet/README.md

 # create_solana-wallet

-Task ne to connect and create solana wallet
+- Task One to connect and create solana wallet